FAQ's

 What if need to drill a new well?

-You must register your well with the District prior to drilling.
+You must register your well with the District prior to drilling so that we can determine if your well requires a permit.
 Oftentimes, a drilling company will complete a registration form on your behalf.
 Be sure to check with your driller.

 Do I have to register my water well?